Sinai Ogden Commons

 The Surgical & Ambulatory Care Center at Ogden Commons will serve approximately 24,000 unique patients per year (60% low income), supporting approximately 45,000 patient visits annually with an emphasis on North Lawndale and adjacent neighborhoods.
 This includes a nearly 50% increase in dialysis treatments through the addition of 7 new dialysis chairs to the 11 chairs currently operated.
 Additionally, the project is anticipated to support 41 FTE permanent jobs, 100% of which will pay above Chicago’s living wage.
 Sinai Health System is working with a number of community partners to source employees, including Erie Neighborhood House, CARA, Lumity – STEMWorks, Park Douglas, Anixter Center, Safer Foundation, Employment and Employer Services, and Metropolitan Family Services.

-The project is anticipated to be completed in the 2nd quarter of 2022.
 In coordination with CDF’s financing, Southside Community Optimal Redevelopment Enterprise provided $10 million in federal NMTC allocation and $8.25 million in state NMTC allocation for the project.
 NMTC equity was provided by US Bank.